The hidden benefit of being overwhelmed with work

 Everything we do, no matter how destructive, has some kind of a positive purpose… and in most cases, that purpose is to meet some *emotional need* that we’re often unaware of.

-I know this may sound strange, so let me share a few potential emotional needs you might actually be satisfying when you end up overwhelmed:
+I know this may sound strange, so let me share a few potential emotional needs you might be satisfying when you end up overwhelmed.

 — The need to be liked.
 Maybe you have a strong need for approval and you worry you’ll disappoint others so you overextend yourself.